-1. Definitions
+Definitions

-Bullying means a single, significant incident or a pattern of incidents involving a written, verbal, or electronic communication, or a physical act or gesture, or a sexual act or gesture, or any combination thereof, directed at another pupil which:

-- Physically harms a student or damages the student's property; or - Causes emotional distress to a student; or - Interferes with a student's educational opportunities; or - Creates a hostile educational environment; or - Substantially disrupts the orderly operation of the school.

-Cyberbullying means bullying conduct (as defined above) that is undertaken through the use of electronic devices.
-Electronic devices include, but are not limited to, telephones, cellular phones, computers, pagers, electronic mail, instant messaging, text messaging, electronic readers, video games, and websites.

-Hazing refers to any activity expected of someone joining a group (or to maintain full status in a group) that humiliates, degrades, or risks emotional and/or physical harm, regardless of the person's willingness to participate.
-Having activities are generally considered to be physically or mentally abusive, hazardous, and/or sexually violating.
+- Bullying A single, significant incident or a pattern of incidents involving a written, verbal, or electronic communication, or a physical act or gesture, or a sexual act or gesture, or any combination thereof, directed at another pupil which: - o Physically harms a student or damages the student's property; or - o Causes emotional distress to a student; or - o Interferes with a student's educational opportunities; or - o Creates a hostile educational environment; or - Substantially disrupts the orderly operation of the school. - Cyberbullying Bullying conduct (as defined above) that is undertaken through the use of electronic devices.
+Electronic devices include, but are not limited to, telephones, cellular phones, computers, social media applications, pagers, electronic mail, instant messaging, text messaging, electronic readers, video games, and websites. - Hazing Any activity expected of someone joining a group (or to maintain full status in a group) that humiliates, degrades, or risks emotional and/or physical harm, regardless of the person's willingness to participate.
+Hazing activities are generally considered to be physically or mentally abusive, hazardous, and/or sexually violating.
 Anything that causes mental anguish or physical discomfort is considered to be classified as hazing.

-2. Statements of Prohibition
+Statements of Prohibition